akashbkochure/wordpress/README.md

-# WordPress Deployment on LEMP Stack with Nginx (as a web-server) and Certbot SSL (for secure encryption of your website) Using GitHub Actions & DNS mapping with GoDaddy Domain Name :
+# WordPress Deployment on LEMP Stack with Nginx (as a web-server) and Certbot SSL (for secure encryption of your website) Automated CICD Using GitHub Actions & DNS mapping with GoDaddy Domain Name :